Long COVID: The Long and the Short of It

 While the risk of developing Long COVID is highest for those with severe cases requiring hospitalization, it’s definitely not limited to that group.

-As many as 30% of people with COVID have also experienced Long COVID, and it’s expected that 90% of people living with Long COVID initially experienced only a mild case of the disease.
+More than 15% of people with COVID have also experienced Long COVID, and it’s expected that 90% of people living with Long COVID initially experienced only a mild case of the disease.

 Studies have also found that the risk for adult women is twice as high as for men.
 And despite a lower risk, children are affected too.